Saturday, May 16, 2015

 Link to original high res image (23 Mb)

 McDonald filmed at Chateau-Thierry, St. Mihiel and the Argonne offensive and twice received citations for bravery.
 President Poincaré awarded him with the Croix de Guerre.
 McDonald also covered the Peace Conference at Versailles in 1919.
 He reportedly did most of the principal photography for the feature film Pershing's Crusaders that was released by the Committee on Public Information in 1918.
-Here you see him together with another famous war correspondent from Chicago, Floyd Gibbons of the Chicago Tribune.
+Here in this colorized picture you see him together with another famous war correspondent from Chicago, Floyd Gibbons of the Chicago Tribune.
 In June 1918, at the Battle of Belleau Wood, Gibbons had lost an eye after being hit by German gunfire while attempting to rescue an American soldier.

 After World War I, McDonald worked for Walter Niebuhr's American Cinema Corporation, which we also mentioned in our book.